JKHYuen/DX12Engine/README.md

 # C++ DX12 Game Engine
 3D DirectX 12 engine made from scratch in C++.
 After familiarizing myself with Direct3D and rendering in my [DX11 Project](https://github.com/JKHYuen/DX11Engine), I started over and ported all the features to DX12 to get some experience with a modern rendering API.
 New features were added and old ones were completely rewritten and generally improved with modern C++.

 It was a challenging and time consuming process, but [this tutorial](https://www.3dgep.com/learning-directx-12-1/) series provided a good start.
+All source files that started from the tutorial have the orignial copyright notices in the headers.
+Major changes are documented but it is non-exhaustive, [see here](https://github.com/jpvanoosten/LearningDirectX12) for the original tutorial source.

 This is an ongoing project for learning rendering techniques, but I plan to eventually transition to a much more robust abstraction layer like [NVRHI](https://github.com/NVIDIA-RTX/NVRHI) for a more serious project.

 ***Windows 64-bit required**